aarong/feedme-spec/README.md

 ### Fundamentals

 The conversation is controlled by the client.
-The client initiates the conversation by transmitting a `Handshake` message to the server and then steers the interaction by transmitting `Action`, `FeedOpen`, and `FeedClose` messages.
+The client initiates the conversation by transmitting a `Handshake` message and then steers the interaction by transmitting `Action`, `FeedOpen`, and `FeedClose` messages.

 The server must return exactly one message in response to each client-originating message.
-The server is not obligated to respond to client messages in the order that they are received.
+The server is not required to respond to client messages in the order that they are received.

 ### Handshakes

 #### Client

-Once connected to the server via the transport, the client must treat the conversation as being in one of three states.
-The client must initially treat the conversation as `Not Initiated`.
+The client must treat the conversation as being in one of three states.
+Upon connecting to the server via the transport, the client must initially treat the conversation as `Not Initiated`.

 1. `Not Initiated` - When the conversation is in this state...